Iran: US targets 52 sites, Trump vows to hit 'very hard' if Tehran retaliates | DW | 05.01.2020

 Trump concluded with a stern warning for Tehran: "The USA wants no more threats!"

-The US president's words come in stark contrast to those from Europe, with Germany, France and the EU all seeking compromise in order to de-escalate tensions in the Middle East.
+The president's words came in stark contrast to those from Europe, with Germany, France and the EU all seeking compromise in order to de-escalate tensions in the Middle East.

-Meanwhile, the White House has sent a formal notification to Congress under the War Powers Act of the airstrike that killed Soleimani at Baghdad airport, according to a senior official.
+Meanwhile, the White House has sent a formal notification to Congress under the War Powers Act of the airstrike that killed Soleimani at Baghdad airport on Friday, according to a senior official.

 jsi/cmk (AFP, dpa, AP)